 The policy applies to all areas within the Christchurch City Council district and can be applied to any size business community.

 The BID Policy Operating Standards [PDF, 780 KB] support the Council BID policy and outline operational requirements of BID programmes.
 Procedures outlined in this document are an integral part of the BID Programme and need to be read in conjunction with the Policy.

 BID programme funding comes primarily from a targeted rate on business properties in the BID area.
 The rate is based on the capital value of each property and / or a fixed charge per property.
 The way the rate is set is decided during the establishment phase of the BID programme to best meet the needs of the local business community.

 The Council collects the rate and provides it to the BID operator as a grant.
 This provides a sustainable revenue stream to fund BID programme activities.

 The business community must initiate the process to establish a new BID programme.

 The Council will work with the business community to decide whether a BID programme is right for that community.
 If so, the Council will work with the business community towards establishment of a BID programme.

 The Council will provide ongoing support and oversight to the BID programme once it is established.

-The Council has a Business Improvement District Grant Fund to assist a business association to progress towards BID establishment.
+The Council has a Business Improvement District Grant Fund to assist business associations and communities to undertake projects to improve their business district.

 Principal Advisor Economic Policy